easystreetgames/Rob-Harris-Portfolio/React Script Reference/prototypes.md

 )
 ```

+Since every anim has the make property, it is easy to chain logic by creating new objects when an anim is done.
+The prototype definition can be simple or very complex.

+### Inline Quotes

+Be careful with quotes to ensure the same quotes are not used to enclose the inline definition and some of the content within that definition.
+Prototpye definitons enclosed by Define do not have that limitation.

 ## The Make Anim

-The [make](./anims.md#make) anim provides a way to create prototype copies over time, like for particle effects.
+The [make](./anims.md#make) anim provides a way to create prototype copies over time.

+The prototyping methods described in the previous sections are create prototype copies at a certain moment in time.
+That is useful for chained logic and instantaneous particle effects.
+When prototype copies need to be created over time, the make anim provides that functionality.
+It can be used for things like particle trails and complex particle effects.

 ```script
 // define the prototype